 Zoom: Different Rifles/Shotguns/Pistols may have different levels of Zoom.
 Starfinder assumes iron sights unless you buy better sights or a scope.

-Spycraft 2.0 had Recoil, it was overcome by Strength requirements and any penalties you had from recoil were doubled during Autofire and Burst fire actions.
+Spycraft 2.0 had Recoil, it was overcome by Strength requirements (Starfinder Heavy Weapons have these) and any penalties you had from recoil were doubled during Autofire and Burst fire actions.
 The Spycraft core rules contained a few weapons mods and other rules pertaining to recoil.

 D20 Firearms: The Definitive d20 Guide to Guns